 BCU selected a significant and useful Comprehensive Model for the educational community.
 This model provides a balance among the 14 standards and addresses the areas of priority identified by our university community.
 The Steering Committee and the working groups identified the evidence needed to support each standard and the areas that required greater attention.
-The Working Groups Guide appendix includes a matrix that identifies the documents that demonstrate the compliance of each standard.

-The following areas were identified by the working group as requiring greater attention: Faculty, Institutional Assessment, Assessment of Student Learning, Resources Allocation and Institutional Renewal.
+The working group identified the following areas requiring greater attention: Faculty, Institutional Assessment, Assessment of Student Learning, Resources Allocation and Institutional Renewal.